Do you have questions? We have answers.

 Do I have to share my health care information?

 You are not required to share your healthcare information.
 You may refuse to allow your information to be shared in SMC Connected Care at any time.
-Your choice to refuse to share your information via SMC Connected Care will not affect your access to care with the San Mateo County Health System in any way.
+Your choice to refuse to share your information via SMC Connected Care will not affect your access to care with San Mateo County Health in any way.

 What are my SMC Connected Care participation options?